alxcn/alejandro_ucan.github.io/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Alejandro Ucan-Puc..
+  Hi, my name is Alejandro Ucan-Puc...
 ---

 <!-- this is a subheadline -->